martijnkruiten/cf_surfsara_lib/README.md

-# SURFsara CFEngine library for mustache/json templates
+# SURFsara CFEngine Library (SCL) for mustache/json templates

 At SURFsara we have developed a general library to generate files from templates.
 In our setup we can easily specify the default values and override them in other json file(s) or via def.cf/json.
 The goal is to set